ROJAY'S ART GALLERY: Welcome to my private gallery. This is a select sampling of my work as it has progressed over the years, and

 BC Children's Hospital and I hope to donate my services for next year's telethon.

-Sexy Nurse: commissioned for a nursing student graduate.
+Sexy Nurse caricature commissioned for a nursing student graduate.

 Commissioned tattoo design with an East Indian flavour to it.
 The scorpion stinger is fashioned into a "khunda",